CurtTilmes/raku-dbpg/README.md

 Type Conversions
 ----------------

-The `DB::Pg::TypeConverter` object is used to convert between PostgreSQL types and Perl types.
+The `DB::Pg::Converter` object is used to convert between PostgreSQL types and Perl types.
 It has two maps, one from [oid](https://www.postgresql.org/docs/current/static/datatype-oid.html) types to PostgreSQL type names, and one from the type names to Perl